citp/privacy-policy-historical/s/sl/sli/slingshot.co.nz.md

-> *The following text is extracted and transformed from the slingshot.co.nz privacy policy that was archived on 2015-03-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150318030732id_/https%3A//www.slingshot.co.nz/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the slingshot.co.nz privacy policy that was archived on 2016-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160601074619id_/https%3A//www.slingshot.co.nz/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Slingshot » Privacy Policy

 _

 The following provides a summary of how we hold and use your information:

 _

+### Visitors to our website

 If you are just visiting the website, then we collect and store the following information about your visit: